 - When you bring your pet inside, all dogs must be on a leash and all cats must be in a carrier.

 - Our veterinarians perform a general physical exam of every patient prior to surgery.
 Blood work is not done prior to surgery.
 Our veterinarians reserve the right to refuse service to any animal to whom surgery is deemed a health risk.

 For Monday through Thursday appointments, you pet must be picked up at 7:30 a.m.
 For Friday appointments, Robinson’s Rescue does same-day release and your pet must be picked up at 3:30 p.m.
 We charge $5 for every 15 minutes late for pick-up.

 You will pay for your services at pick-up.
-We accept cash or check only and charge $38 to neuter a male cat, $48 to spay a female cat, $58 to neuter a male dog, and $68 to spay a female dog.
+We accept cash, check, or credit cards (with a $3.00 credit processing fee) and charge $38 to neuter a male cat, $48 to spay a female cat, $58 to neuter a male dog, and $68 to spay a female dog.
 We also charge $10 to administer a rabies vaccination if your pet is not up to date, $30 if your pet is 60 lbs. or more, and $40 if your pet is 100 lbs. or more.